 2. Is This Something Your Readers Need?

 One can never overstate the importance of knowing your readers, and how your business impacts them.
 That being said, you need to know how your content will help your readers in their day-to-day.
 There is a big difference between entertaining your readers and offering them something that will actually help them be better at their jobs.

 It’s not that you’re not supposed to entertain.
 Sometimes, all your readers need is to be entertained.
 We’re saying you should primarily focus on entertainment only if your KPIs explicitly require that you increase brand love and brand awareness.
 Otherwise, you could have invested that time writing something else.
 Something your readers actually need.

 Another dimension you need to take into account is the fact that the topic might already be thoroughly covered.
 Do your readers really need another article on topic X?

-Our’s might not be as ambitious as you might expect, but our weekly blog posts are targeting keywords with at least 1.5k monthly search volume.
-Some blog posts rank well, some are in the process.
-This is producing a steady growth for the past 18 months and we are now at almost 30k organic visits/month.
+Our’s might not be as ambitious as you might expect, but our weekly blog posts are targeting keywords with at least a 1.5k monthly search volume.
+Some blog posts rank well, and this is producing a steady growth for the past 18 months - we are now at almost 30k organic visits/month.

 If you’re not generating demand, generate interest.

 4. Are My Readers Going to Learn Anything New?

 It goes without saying, but this aspect of blogging is often overlooked.
 We often think that we have some great insight that we need to share with our audience as soon as possible.
 But more often than not, we end up reinventing the wheel.
 How do we know if we’re actually crafting a story that adds value?